GoogleChrome/developer.chrome.com/site/en/blog/fedcm-chrome-116-updates/index.md

 ### Inform the browser of the user's sign-in status

-IdPs can signal the user's sign-in status to the browser by sending an HTTP header or by calling a JavaScript API, when the user is signed in, or when the user is signed out from all their accounts.
-The browser records the status as one of the following: "sign-in", "sign-out" or "unknown" (default)
+IdPs can signal the user's sign-in status to the browser by sending an HTTP header or by calling a JavaScript API, when the user is signed in on the IdP, or when the user is signed out from all their IdP accounts.
+The browser records the status as one of the following: "sign-in", "sign-out", or "unknown" (default).

 To signal that the user is signed in, send an `IdP-SignIn-Status: action=signin` HTTP header in a top-level navigation or a same-origin subresource request: